gabadigital/awokoya.github.io/content/tributes/ayotunde-akanni-tribute.md

 title: Ayotunde Akanni - Tribute
 tributeTitle: Adieu My Dear Uncle
 pastorsName: Dns.
 Engr.
 Ayotunde Akanni
-location: Nigeria
-locationStatus: ""
+summaryHeading: Adieu my Dear Uncle
 summaryParagraph: Thank you for those Morning Devotional Messages you always sent.
 You did that for many years and I never bordered to read for a day just because I thought you wanted me to attend Deeper Life Church, until last year January, 2020 that I started reading them.
 Those Daily Messages have really helped my spiritual growth
+locationStatus: Nigeria
+categories: Family
+location: Nigeria
 headless: true
-summaryHeading: Adieu my Dear Uncle
-categories: Family
 ---
 Adieu my Uncle,
 I never imagined it could be this soon, that morning, when mummy called me, praying and crying, I couldn't even ask for what happened until I was inside  Lagos bus, I thought you were just in comma, I didn't know it was the end.